Last Updated on September 22, 2023 by melissanreynolds

 After many years of struggling and of tests and regular blood tests revealing nothing, the doctor was able to check the 18 tender points and confirm that I had fibromyalgia.
 That was all that they did.
 There was no medicine, no advice, and no referrals.
 There weren’t many books or websites yet either.

-If you want some of my best tips (and practical tools) that I now know and can share with you for coping with chronic pain and fatigue at work – check out the Working with Chronic Pain and Fatigue program.
+If you want some of my best tips (and practical tools) that I now know and can share with you for coping with chronic pain and fatigue check out the 10 minute toolkit.
+Use these tools at work and at home to prepare for work.

 The part where things turned around